-So the story goes~Dave & Tom were in Los Angeles a few years ago terrifying the locals.
+So the story goes~Dave Ziozio & Tom Libertiny were in Los Angeles a few years ago terrifying the locals.
 A musician friend highly recommends that they stop by the Baked Potato and check out the live music that night.
 The Baked Potato isn’t a large venue, but it does have a great sound system and you sit within a few feet of the musicians performing.
 In walks Native Son, a band consisting of first-class musicians whose names all end with the word “son.”
 To quote Dave~”Isn’t that JR Robinson on drums?!”

 Why, yes it was.